 INTRODUCTION

 We are witnessing a progressive rise in average age and people with chronic inflammation and degenerative pathologies.
-Therefore, to ameliorate healthy longevity, it is essential to improve the prevention strategies on these pathologies in both the healthy subjects and those who are already ill and need to undergo clinical treatment.
-However, to obtain this, it is necessary to overcome the difficulties in the early diagnosis of diseases and effective treatment.
+Thus, for healthy longevity, it is essential to improve the prevention strategies for these pathologies in both the healthy subjects and those who are already ill and need to undergo clinical treatment.
+However, to obtain this it is necessary to overcome the difficulties in the early diagnosis of diseases and effective treatment.
 Research[1] indicates that it is necessary to identify valid physiological parameters to select targets and biomarkers with features that make this “utopia” realistic to formulate such solving strategies.
 Biomarkers are generally selected by system biology studies on biological parameters that affect the pathogenesis and evolution of the disease.
-We suggest that the best ways to make an early diagnosis of cancer and support the clinical and therapeutic monitoring, is to employ serum, tissue and microenvironmental biomarkers.
+We suggest that the best ways to make an early diagnosis of cancer and support clinical and therapeutic monitoring is to employ serum, tissue and micro-environmental biomarkers.

-There is a growing consensus that aging is related to a low-grade inflammatory state that could cause the loss of physiological homeostasis and compromises the functioning of physiological regulatory systems and their mutual communication[2].
-This could cause the development of a chronic-inflammatory state, which could consequently lead to degenerative process and to the onset of chronic-degenerative pathologies related to aging.
+There is a growing consensus that aging is related to a low-grade inflammatory state that could cause the loss of physiological homeostasis and compromise the functioning of physiological regulatory systems and their mutual communication[2].
+This could cause the development of a chronic-inflammatory state, which could consequently lead to degenerative processes and to the onset of chronic-degenerative pathologies related to aging.

-To identify valid parameters to select targets and biomarkers the system biology study should shed light on the physio and pathological pathways, which regulates the homeostasis that control inflammation.
+To identify valid parameters to select targets and biomarkers, the system biology study should shed light on the physio and pathological pathways, which regulate the homeostasis that control inflammation.
 This clarification is necessary in the transition from the state of healthy (characterized by homeostasis in the control of inflammation), to that of temporary acute inflammation (in which the re-establishment of this equilibrium is yet very probable), and then on to a chronic steady inflammation condition (where this recovery is physiologically very improbable, while the risk of progression toward degenerative pathologies is high).
 In this way, it will be possible to select the biological molecules, whose variations could quantify our personal future risk of losing control of inflammation, which could allow the tumor to develop and progress.
-To study the precursor state of colorectal cancer (CRC) tumor it is to be considered that CRC has a stepwise nature and colon adenoma has been identified as a precursor of this tumor.
+To study the precursor state of colorectal cancer (CRC) tumor it is to be considered that CRC has a stepwise nature, and colon adenoma has been identified as a precursor of this tumor.
 Based on this, colon adenoma could be evaluated as a pre-stage of CRC stage I.